Arghya108/Arghya108/README.md

 - 🔭 Working on personal projects to sharpen my skills
 - 🌱 Currently diving deep into **AI, ML**
-- 👯 Looking to collaborate on open-source projects
-- 💬 Ask me about **AI**
 - 📫 Reach me at **arghyadas108@gmail.com**
 - ⚡ Always up for learning something new!